autumnai/leaf/README.md

 [rust_getting_started]: https://doc.rust-lang.org/book/getting-started.html
 [cargo-edit]: https://github.com/killercup/cargo-edit

-If you are on a machine that doesn't have support for CUDA or OpenCL you can selectively enable them like this in your `Cargo.toml`:
+If you're on a machine that doesn't have support for CUDA or OpenCL you can selectively enable them like this in your `Cargo.toml`:

 ```toml